mikebranstein/speech-workshop-instructions/src/chapters/chapter4.md

 <img src="images/chapter4/test8.png" class="img-override" />

 Sweet!
-Look at that - 6% WER.
-I'm ok with that (for now).
+Look at that - 0% WER.
+I'm ok with that!.
 Feel free to explore the details of the accuracy test to learn more.

 > **Challenge #5**
 >
-> Try to get the accuracy test WER down to 0%.
-Enough said.
+> Add several utterances to the testing data set that increase the word error rate (WER), then train the acoustic and language models to reduce it.

 This concludes the exercise.